NikUstimenko/acoustotreams/docs/operators.rst

     )

 Here, we also use the property `inv` to get the inverse rotation.
-Moreover, for instances of :class:`~acoustotreams.AcousticPhysicsArray`, we can get the same result by calling the correspondingly named attribute
+Moreover, for instances of :class:`~acoustotreams.AcousticsArray`, we can get the same result by calling the correspondingly named attribute

     >>> phi = 1